Aaron-N/Beavis-and-Butthead-Gwar-Rules-Game/README.md

 # Beavis-and-Butthead-Gwar-Rules-Game
-A text-based game where the user plays as Butthead trying to achieve the ultimate objective of getting into a sold-out Gwar show.
-GWAR RULES!
+Beavis and Butthead: Gwar Rules! is a text-based game where the user plays as Butthead trying to achieve the ultimate objective of getting into a sold-out Gwar show.
+Uh huh huh.

 The game begins on the couch at Butthead's house.
 Butthead is watching TV and learns in a commercial that Rabid Ron is giving away a pair of backstage passes outside of the sold out Gwar show tonight!
 Butthead has 4 hours to track down Beavis and get to the show.
 His journey will